nataliecardot/100-days-of-code/r2-log.md

 **Notes:**
 * PropTypes package allows you to define an intended data type and warns during development if a prop passed to a component doesn't match what's expected.
 Use `npm install prop-types` or, if using Yarn to manage packages, `yarn add prop-types`.
 After running either command restart the server with `npm start` (an alias for `npm run start`).
 * Normally when using forms in a web app, form state lives in the DOM, but the whole point of React is to more effectively manage state within your application; if form state typically lives within DOM, but React is about state management, how do we handle forms in React?
 With what React calls "controlled components." _Controlled components_ are components that render a form, but the source of truth for that form's state resides inside the component rather than inside the DOM.
 They're called controlled components because React is controlling the state of a form.
-Benefits of controlled components include support for instant input validation, allowing you to conditionally enable or disable form buttons, and they enforce input formats.
+Benefits of controlled components include support for instant input validation, allowing you to conditionally enable or disable form buttons, and enforcement of input formats.
 Example of controlled component usage:

   ```
   class NameForm extends React.Component {